Skip to main content

 What should I do immediately after a car accident in Santa Ana?

-After a car accident in Santa Ana: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a Santa Ana car accident lawyer before giving recorded statements.
+After a car accident in Santa Ana: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+In Orange County, the practical version of this answer often depends on whether Central Justice Center - Santa Ana, Edinger Ave & Harbor, or the first medical provider controls the missing record.
+The next record to protect may be the inspection request; match it with the transportation-corridor review before the claim story hardens.

 How do I file a police report for a car accident in Santa Ana?